Do I need a fiber jack for AT&T fiber?

 Using Your Router

-In either case, the fiber jack itself is fixed and supplied by AT&T because it is per scoper equipment.
+In either case, the fiber jack itself is fixed and supplied by AT&T because it is per the scope of equipment.

 It is the New Normal for fiber.

 Given the recent trends where more and more neighborhoods get access to ultra-high-speed fiber internet, fiber can be said to be the new normal type of connectivity.
-Yes, to some extent it does, you do need the ONT to hook up, but for most homes, the process of getting connected to fiber is this easy since companies like AT&T manage the whole process.
+Yes, to some extent, it doe;, you do need the ONT to hook up, but for most homes, the process of getting connected to fiber is not this easy since companies like AT&T manage the whole process.

-Well, if you are thinking of changing from a slower broadband connection to a faster fiber connection, you do not need to be worried about the correct hardware such as the fiber jack.
-Your provider will do all that technical preparation for you, in case you intend to get your home ready for fiber.
+Well, if you are thinking of changing from a slower broadband connection to a faster fiber connection, you do not need to worry about the correct hardware, such as the fiber jack.
+Your provider will do all the technical preparation for you, in case you intend to get your home ready for fiber.

 For example, if the user already has a fiber jack, then the circuit is completed using this fiber jack instead of the described fiber jack.

-An AT&T installer will require simply plugging into that existing ONT and activating it; he or she will not have to install a brand new ONT.
-This would entail a more simple initial call rather than having construction work or having your house fitted for a new fiber line.
+An AT&T installer will simply plug into the existing ONT and activate it; he or she will not have to install a brand new ONT.
+This would entail a simpler initial call rather than having construction work or having your house fitted for a new fiber line.

 Changing Providers?